luizbgomide/sovereign/index.md

 Welcome to Sovereign!

-This game endeavors to provide ruleset that allows players to play through TSR-era D&D modules and modern modules created with that compatibility in mind.
-Little conversion should be necessary.
+This game endeavors to provide a ruleset that allows players to play through modules compatible with TSR-era D&D. Little conversion should be necessary.
 The game hopes to be written more clearly, be more searchable, better hyperlinked, have more depth, and boast a better in-game economy.

 The intended method of play is for the GM to create a loosely defined fantasy setting where most modules that they would want to run can fit in somewhere.
 The GM proposes a few modules (describing them in vague strokes) to the players between sessions, the players pick the one they want to run next, and the GM prepares that module, using [hard framing](https://thealexandrian.net/wordpress/31509/roleplaying-games/the-art-of-pacing) to place the Delvers right on the adventure's doorstep with a strong hook.
 After a module is completed, the process repeats.
 Each module is mostly its own sandbox and often weeks or months can pass in-game between adventures.